Dhvani-intwala/spice-villa/README.md

 ## Overview

-This is a project designed and developed to create a complete experience for the clients of Spice Villa Restaurant.
-The users are given the possibility to create a booking, see the restaurant menu.
-All these functionalities can be accessed by any user with an account, considering that the staff members have special permissions for controlling the data.
+This is a project designed and developed to create a complete experience for Spice Villa Restaurant customers.
+Users have the ability to view the restaurant's menu, create, edit and delete a booking.
+All of these functions can be accessed by any user with an account, with the administrator having special rights to control the data.

-The website was created for real-life situations, but the restaurant's name is fictive.
+The website was created for real situations, but the name of the restaurant is fictitious.

-Spice Villa - booking website was developed using Python (Django), HTML, CSS and JavaScript by storing the data in a PostgreSQL database.
+Spice Villa - booking website was developed using Python (Django), HTML, CSS and JavaScript and stores the data in a PostgreSQL database.

 ## User Experience

 ### Project goals

-The overall goal of the website is to create a restaurant webpage that is enticing for the visitors that generates an interest and curiosity to visit the restaurant.
-Visitors should be able to find general information about the restaurant as well as finding the menu offerings.
-In addition, visitors should be able to make a reservation for a table directly on the webpage.
-It will also provide a booking management admin panel for the staff members.
+The overall goal of the website is to create a restaurant website that is enticing to visitors and creates interest and curiosity to visit the restaurant.
+Visitors should be able to find general information about the restaurant and the menu.
+In addition, visitors should be able to make a table reservation directly on the website.

 ### User Stories
--  First Time Visitor Goals
+- Goals for first-time visitors
-   - As a first-time visitor I can read and learn about the location and history and get a feel for the restaurant.
+    - As a first-time visitor, I can read and learn about the place and the history of the restaurant and get a feel for the restaurant.
-   - As a first-time visitor I can find out what kind of food they serve from their menu.
+    - As a first-time visitor, I can find out what type of food is on the the menu.
-   - As a first-time visitor I can find information about how to make a reservation at the restaurant.
+    - As a first-time visitor, I can find information about how to make a reservation at the restaurant.

-- Returning Visitor Goals
+- Destinations for returning visitors
-  - As a returning visitor I can create an account so I can make a reservation online.
+    - As a returning visitor, I can create an account so I can make a reservation online.
-  - As a returning visitor I can view the menu to see if it has changed.
+    - As a returning visitor, I can look at the menu to see if it has changed.

-- Frequent User Goals
+- Goals for frequent visitors
-  - As a frequent visitor I can login and find my current bookings.
+    - As a regular visitor, I can log in and view my current bookings.
-  -  As a frequent visitor I can change or cancel my booking in the login page.
+    - As a frequent visitor, I can change or cancel my booking on the login page

-### Agile Methodology
+### Agile methodology

-This project was developed using the Agile methodology.
+This project was developed using the agile methodology.
-All epics and user stories implementation progress were registered using Trello.
-Necessary goals and priorities throughout the project were well defined.
-In addition, labels were used to further define the priority of each user story in the Kanban board.
-As the user stories were accomplished, they were moved in the Trello board from To Do, Progress and Done lists.
+All progress in implementing Epics and User Stories was captured using Trello.
+Necessary goals and priorities were well defined throughout the project.
+In addition, labels were used to define the priority of each user story on the Kanban board.
+As user stories were completed, they were moved from the To Do, Progress, and Done lists in the Trello board.

 ### Design

-The theme for the project were chosen in accordance with the intended target market in mind for the restaurant.
-With its fancy looks and feel, dark colours and luxurious details and effects, the theme fits perfect for the goal of giving the visitor the impression that this is a very high quality restaurant.
+The themes for the project were chosen in accordance with the intended target audience for the restaurant.
+With its fancy look, dark colours and luxurious details and effects, the theme fits perfectly with the goal of giving visitors the impression that this is a very high-end restaurant.

-- The primary colour scheme was used for most of the text existent on the website, in either dark or bright colours for creating a good contrast.<br>
+The primary colour scheme was used for most of the text on the website, in either dark or light colours to create a good contrast.<br>

 <img src="static/images/readme-img/black_color.png" width="30%"><br>
 <img src="static/images/readme-img/gray-color.png" width="30%"><br>
 <img src="static/images/readme-img/white_color.png" width="30%"><br>

-- The secondary colour scheme was used for buttons, warnings, errors or for highlighting important information.
+The secondary colour scheme was used for buttons, warnings, errors or for highlighting important information.

 <img src="static/images/readme-img/green_color.png" width="30%"><br>
 <img src="static/images/readme-img/red_color.png" width="30%"><br>